 Q: Why do you need my identification

 There are very strict anti money laundering rules in force as we have a responsibility to ensure that you are who you say you are.
 This is to avoid any possibility that funds are potentially being realised for terrorism financing.
 Our separate ID Sheet provides more detail as to what we need.
+We carry out electronic ID and source of funds checks once you have instructed us to act on your behalf.
+The charge is £9.95 plus VAT per client.

 Q: What is the difference between freehold and leasehold?

-A freehold house is one where you buy the property, the land on which it sits and a limited amount of airspace above.
+A freehold property is one where you buy the property, the land on which it sits and a limited amount of airspace above.
 Therefore, aside from any possible covenants that affect its use, the land belongs to you.

-A leasehold flat is subject to many terms contained within a Lease.
+A leasehold property is subject to many terms contained within a Lease.
 The benefits of the Lease and the restrictions that usually apply are held by a Freeholder, who will usually, own the Block in which the Flat sits.

 Q: What happens if I am gazumped?